rust-lang/rust/active/0000-empty-structs-with-braces.md

 literal `x {}`.
-Thus, at the time of [Rust PR 5137], if the input to a `match` or `if` was an identifier expression, one had to put parentheses around the identifier to force it to be interpreted as input, and not as a struct constructor.
+Thus, at the time of [Rust PR 5137], if the input to a `match` or `if` was an identifier expression, one had to put parentheses around the identifier to force it to be interpreted as input to the `match`/`if`, and not as a struct constructor.

+Of the options for resolving this discussed on the mailing list thread, the one selected (removing `S {}` construction expressions) was chosen as the most expedient option.

+At that time, the option of "Place a parser restriction on those contexts where `{` terminates the expression and say that struct literals cannot appear there unless they are in parentheses." was explicitly not chosen, in favor of continuing to use the disambiguation rule in use at the time, namely that the presence of a label (e.g. `S { a_label: ... }`) was *the* way to distinguish a struct constructor from an identifier followed by a control block, and thus, "there must be one label."

+Naturally, if the construction syntax were to be disallowed, it made sense to also remove the `struct S {}` declaration syntax.

-Things have changed since then; namely, we have now adopted the aforementioned parser restriction [Rust RFC 25].
+Things have changed since the time of that mailing list thread;
+namely, we have now adopted the aforementioned parser restriction [Rust RFC 25].
 (The text of RFC 25 does not explicitly address `match`, but we have effectively expanded it to include a curly-brace delimited block of match-arms in the definition of "block".)
 Today, one uses parentheses around struct literals in some contexts (such as `for e in (S {x: 3}) { ... }` or `match (S {x: 3}) { ... }`

 Note that there was never an ambiguity for uses of `struct S0 { }` in item position.
 The issue was solely about expression position prior to the